bologer/anycomment.io/readme.txt

 **Enhancements:**

-* Added ability to rate post from 1 to 5 stars, #156
+* Added ability to rate page in comments as guest or logged in user, #156

 **Fixes:**